List of automobiles notable for negative reception: Vinfast VF8 (2021–present)

 The VinFast VF 8 has been almost universally panned as one of the worst reviewed vehicles currently available.
-A number of well-established and widely followed automotive journalists and car critics have given the VF8 poor reviews for virtually every metric.
+A number of well-established and widely followed automotive journalists and car critics gave the VF8 poor reviews for virtually every metric.
 Among these reviews, the most common stand-out complaints are poor interior/exterior build quality, and poor handling, steering and suspension.
-Mack Hogan of Drive Magazine said about the car, "The VinFast VF8 has the worst body control of any modern car I’ve ever driven.
+Mack Hogan of Drive magazine said about the car, "The VinFast VF8 has the worst body control of any modern car I've ever driven.
 Over a 90-minute drive, the 5600-lb SUV never stopped bobbing, swaying, and bucking, producing near-constant head-tossing motions.
-Riding in the passenger seat, I became car sick for the first time in years."'
+Riding in the passenger seat, I became car sick for the first time in years."